The National Academy of Science

 Teaching Tips | Science | Pedagogy |

-- An effective video to introduce the the impact that predicted climate-driven sea-level rise, together with tectonic impacts, may have on the position of the Pacific Northwest coastline.
+- An effective video to introduce the the impact that predicted climate-driven sea level rise, together with tectonic activity, may have on the position of the Pacific Northwest coastline.

 About the Science

-- The video explains how geologic processes and global warming could combine to result in large increases in sea levels and subsequent destruction of the Pacific coastline.
+- The video explains how geologic processes and global warming could combine to result in large increases in sea levels on the Pacific coastline.

 - Comments from expert scientist: The video is professionally done and comprises well-designed animations in several places.
 The data presented is not only current but also very relatable to modern and future issues along the coast - beach erosion and nourishment, coastal infrastructures and habitations, recreation opportunities, maritime transport, etc.